 You know, they shop around a little at the competition to see how much they should be charging.
+They look around here and there, hoping someone will guide them to their own perfect price.

 Don’t do it.
 It’s dumb, defeatist, and dull.